Claude Code vs GitHub Copilot

 Can I use Claude Code inside VS Code?

 Claude Code is terminal-native, but Anthropic offers a VS Code extension that provides a panel for interacting with the agent without fully leaving the editor.
-It's not the same as Tab autocomplete — it's more like an embedded terminal panel.
+It's not the same as Tab autocomplete.
+Think of it as an embedded terminal panel inside the editor.
 For teams that want the VS Code experience with Claude Code's capabilities, the extension is worth trying.

 How do the underlying models compare?